Writer, mother, lover, fighter.

 We can decide, we can commit, we can act, and we can remake our culture.

-Step by step, idea by idea, person by person, business by business, vision after vision.
+Step by step, idea by idea, person by person, organization by organization, vision after vision.

 That’s the work I try to do, too.

-A Little More About My Background and Body of Work:
+A Little More About My Body of Work and Background:

 - You can find some of my essays at Salon, Jezebel and xoJane and of course on my blog

-- Each week I publish a free Feminist Marketing Tip
+- Most Mondays I publish a free Feminist Marketing Tip on my blog

 - I am currently working on a book about the cultural archetype and marketing narrative that limits women’s lives (and is a form of social control) that I call The Female Lifestyle Empowerment Brand